yesterdays-vigilante/activerecord-connection-pool-tests/README.md

 A simple mock-up of the comparative efficiency of database connection pooling techniques in Rails

+This came out of an issue my team had where our application (which does significant out-of-database processing and barely any in-database processing) started running out of database connections when we had a spike in usage.
+This happened because ActiveRecord will, by default, checkout a connection then keep it for each request thread, until that thread dies.

 The test consists of two rails apps, one of which (`without-checkouts`) works the default ActiveRecord way (one connection will be reserved per thread).
 The other (`with-checkouts`) manually manages the pool itself; it checks out a connection separately for each database action.

+## TLDR

+If there are more available connections in your pool than simultaneous requests, either way will work fine.
+The 'checkout/checkin' *will* incur *very* slight overhead.

+On the other hand, if there are less available connections than simultaneous requests:
+ * If the database is fast and the app is fast, the results will be much the same as above.
+ * If the app is slower than the database, checking out and checking in allows threads to share the database connection, which makes requests significantly faster.
+ * If the database is slow, the two approaches will be basically equivalently slow.
+ * if the overall request time is longer than the pool timeout, the 'peristent-checkout' approach will start dropping requests, where the 'checkout/checkin' approach will only do this when any individual database command takes longer than the pool timeout

+This means for a given size of database box (which is generally the hardest thing to scale), and an app which does any amount of work outside the database, you can scale out to significantly more web/app boxen since they are able to share database connections more effectively.

 ## Running